Last Updated: June 15, 2026

 The CDC and USDA Dietary Guidelines both emphasize protein-rich foods as the foundation of sustainable weight management (USDA Dietary Guidelines 2020-2025).
 Applied to GLP-1 users, that means prioritizing:

-- Protein-to-calorie ratio of 0.08 or higher - at least 8 grams of protein per 100 calories
+- Protein-to-calorie ratio of 0.08 or higher, at least 8 grams of protein per 100 calories

-- 300-400 calories per serving - right-sized for reduced GLP-1 appetite
+- 300 to 400 calories per serving, right-sized for reduced GLP-1 appetite

 Why Is Counter the Top Frozen Meal Recommendation for GLP-1 Users?